Nikasssdfg/provenanceofartworks/README.md

 # The provenance of artworks as an aspect of their capitalization
 ## Abstract
 This research is devoted to the influence of provenance of works of art on their sale at auction.
 The tendencies of sales of Art pieces with positive and negative, “black” provenance are characterized.
 The most notable examples of provenance paintings from the ASG Great Fine Arts collection.
 NFT art and it's relations to the provenace.
-Our aim was to analyse the provenance of artworks as an aspect of their capitalization, uncluding a novel technology in Art - NFT, and to give an answer to three main questions.
+Our aim was to analyse the provenance of artworks, by comparing change of cost of most noticeable paitnigs trhough various collections of famous collectors, uncluding a novel technology in Art - NFT, and to give an answer to three main questions.

 ## Research question:
 1. What are white and black provenance and what determines it to be one of these?